TritonDataCenter/containerpilot/README.md

 - `name` is the name of a backend service that this container depends on, as it will appear in Consul.
 - `poll` is the time in seconds between polling for changes.
 - `onChange` is the executable (and its arguments) that is called when there is a change in the list of IPs and ports for this backend.

+Other fields:
+- `consul` is the hostname and port of the Consul discovery service.
+- `onStart` is the executable (and its arguments) that will be called immediately prior to starting the shimmed application.
+This field is optional.

 *Note that if you're using `curl` to check HTTP endpoints for health checks, that it doesn't return a non-zero exit code on 404s or similar failure modes by default.
 Use the `--fail` flag for curl if you need to catch those cases.*